carlosp420/nymphalidae_diversification/MS.md

-shifts and different rates of diversification for certain lineages when phylogenetic uncertainty was taken into account by using MEDUSA on a random sample of trees from the posterior distribution of a bayesian run.
+shifts and different rates of diversification for certain lineages when phylogenetic uncertainty was taken into account by using MEDUSA on a random sample of trees from the posterior distribution of a Bayesian run.
 We found that some diversification splits, estimated on the Nymphalidae maximum credibility tree, were found in a very small percentage of the 1000 randomly sampled trees from the posterior distribution (Figure 3).
 We also found that, even though MEDUSA could